4 Common Problems With Performance Appraisals

 Performance Appraisals and Pay

 In a fourth way that performance appraisals often go astray, employers connect performance appraisals with the amount of pay raise an employee will receive.
-When the appraisal is a deciding factor in employee raises, it loses its ability to help employees learn and grow.
+When the appraisal becomes a deciding factor in decisions about employee raises, it loses its ability to help employees learn and grow.

 Don’t ever expect an honest discussion about improving an employee's performance if the outcome of the discussion will affect the employee’s income.
 Doesn't this make perfect sense?
 You know it does, so why go there?
 It should be one component of your salary setting system.